oelin/statistical-path-planning/README.md

 **[Introduction](#introduction) | [Models](#models) | [Training](#training) | [Evaluation](#evaluation) | [Conclusion](#conclusion)**

-We train a generative model to solve path finding problems by mimicing the behaviour of conflict-based search (CBS) in unknown environments.
+We train a generative model to solve path planning problems by mimicing the behaviour of conflict-based search (CBS) in unknown environments.
 We demonstrate that the features proposed in [[1]](#) are highly informative towards predicting the actions of CBS and that this relationship is mostly linear in nature.

 ## Installation